 Area Challenge Mitigating Action

-Teaching Ensuring enough time is given Use of INSET, twilights and staff meetings.
+Teaching Ensuring sufficient time is given Use of INSET, twilights and staff

-to allow for staff professional Timetabled sessions with HLTA cover.
+to allow for staff professional meetings.

 development.
+Timetabled sessions with HLTA cover.

 Targeted academic support Ensuring sufficient time is Timetable of interventions, including

 dedicated to interventions and dedicated preparation and assessment

-that staff delivering these time.
+that staff delivering these have time.

-have time to prepare.
+time to prepare, especially

+when these are delivered by

+Teaching Assistants.

 Wider strategies Engaging "hard to reach" Ensure excellent relationships between

 families. home and school and an "open door"

 policy.

 Continue to work with range of external

 professionals to build links.